paulrobustelli/Sisk_IDP_Writhe_2025/README.md

 ---

-# Results
+# Results - Trajectory Analysis

-Demonstrations of the code to reproduce (or load and visualive) results from the manscript are presented via jupyter notebooks 👉 [results](./results/).
+- Demonstrations of the code to reproduce (or load and visualive) trajectory analysis and MSM results from the manscript are presented via jupyter notebooks 👉 [traj_analysis_results](./traj_analysis_results/).

+# Results - Generative Modeling

+- Analysis of the samples generated from score-based DDPMs using the PaiNN and 'Writhe-PaiNN' architectures

 # Data